Advanced

 Some things to note about multi value arguments

-- They have XXXArgs type instead of XXXArg to differentiate them from single value arguments
+to differentiate them from single value arguments - The

-- The Max field needs to be defined to a non zero value without which it cannot be parsed
+field needs to be defined to a non zero value without which it cannot be parsed Max

 As with single value args the destination field can be set